 The board believes it possesses the skills required to build a successful and durable oil and gas business focused on Kazakhstan.

 Before the Covid-19 virus the board physically met a minimum of four times each year supported by periodic telephone meetings.
 At such meetings the board receives a report from Kuat Oraziman on all matters operational and from Clive Carver on all non-operational matters.
 Board meeting are for the time being virtual meetings.

 The board also has a list of standing items, including compliance with the UK Bribery Act, litigation and existence of open and closed periods for director dealings, which are considered at each meeting.

-The number of board meetings attended each year by the directors is set out in the Directors’ report which forms part of the Annual Report and Financial Statements.
+The number of board meetings attended each year by the directors is set out in the Directors’ report which forms part of the Financial Statements.

 Departures from the Code